Song Without a Name

-Song Without a Name (Canción sin nombre) is a 2019 Peruvian drama film directed by Melina León.
+Song Without a Name (Canción sin nombre) is a 2019 drama film directed by Melina León.
 It was screened in the Directors' Fortnight section at the 2019 Cannes Film Festival.
 It was selected as the Peruvian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
+It is a co-production between Peru, Spain, Switzerland and the United States.

 Plot

 A mother takes her newborn baby to a health clinic, but the baby and clinic both disappear.